 Rangeview Metropolitan District - The District is a quasi-municipal corporation and political subdivision of Colorado formed in 1986 for the purpose of providing water and wastewater service to the Lowry Range and other approved areas.
 The District is governed by an elected board of directors.
 Eligible voters and persons eligible to serve as directors of the District must own an interest in property within the boundaries of the District.
 We own certain rights and real property interests which encompass the current boundaries of the District.
-The current directors of the District area Mark W. Harding and Scott E. Lehman (both employees of Pure Cycle), and two independent board members.
+The current directors of the District are Mark W. Harding and Scott E. Lehman (both employees of Pure Cycle), and two independent board members.
 Pursuant to Colorado law, directors may receive \$100 for each board meeting they attend, up to a maximum of \$1,600 per year.
 Mr. Harding and Mr. Lehman have both elected to forego these payments.

 South Metropolitan Water Supply Authority and WISE - The South Metropolitan Water Supply Authority ("SMWSA") is a municipal water authority in the State of Colorado organized to pursue the acquisition and development of new water supplies on behalf of its members.
 SMWSA members include 14 Denver area water providers in Arapahoe and Douglas Counties.
 The District became a member of SMWSA in 2009 in an effort to participate with other area water providers in developing regional water supplies along the Front Range.
-We entered into a Participation Agreement with the District on December 16, 2009, whereby we agreed to provide funding to the District pursuant to the SMWSA Participation Agreement".
+We entered into a present with the District on December 16, 2009, whereby we agreed to provide funding to the District in connection with its membership in the SMWSA (the "SMWSA Participation Agreement").
 During the fiscal years ended August 31, 2015 and 2014, we provided \$78,700 and \$70,800, respectively, of funding to the District pursuant to the SMWSA Participation Agreement.
-For over three years, the SMWSA members have been working with the City and County of Denver acting through its Board of Water Commissioners ("Denver Water") and the City of Aurora acting by and through its Utility Enterprise ("Aurora Water") on a cooperative water supplies from the South Platte River in conjunction with benver Water and Aurora Water.
-In July 2013, the District together with nine other SMWSA members formed the South Metro WISE Authority ("SMWA") pursuant to the South Metro WISE Authority Formation and Organizational Intergovernmental Agreement (the "SM IGA") to enable its members to participle in WISE.
-The SM IGA specifies each member's por rata share of WISE and the members' rights and obligations with respect to WISE.
-On December 31, 2013, SMWA, Denver Water and Aurora Water entered into the Amended and Restated WISE Partnership Agreement (the "WISE Partnership Agreement"), which beltives, water transmission and related infrastructure (Pipelines, water storage facilities, water transmission entership Agreement").
-Which provides for the purchase and construction of certain infrastructure (Pipelines, water storage facilities, water
+For over three years, the SMWSA members have been working with the City and County of Denver acting through its Board of Water Commissioners ("Denver Water") and the City of Aurora acting by and through its Utility Enterprise ("Aurora Water") and cooperative water project known as the water Infrastructure Supply Efficiency partnership ("WISE"), which seeks to develop regional infrastructure that would interconnect members' water transmission systems to be able to develop additional water supplies from the South Platte River in conjunction with Denver Water and Aurora Water.
+In July 2013, the District together with nine other SMWSA members formed the South Metro WISE authority ("SMWA") pursuant to the South Metro WISE Authority Formation and Organizational Intergovernmental Agreement (the "SM IGA") to enable its members to participle in WISE.
+The SM IGA specifies each members' spor rata share of WISE and the members' rights and obligations with respect to WISE.
+On December 31, 2013, SMWA, Denver Water and Aurora Water entered into the Amended and Restated WISE Partnership - Water Delivery Agreement (the "WISE Partnership Agreeme